FluffyKn1ght/FluffyKn1ght/README.md

 🎓 **Learning Goals**: Web development, including HTML+CSS, JavaScript and Svelte.
 💫 **Life Job Goal**: System Administrator (aka the "IT guy") or a programmer of some kind.

-## Current Project: Horizons
-A pixel-art survival sandbox RPG made in Godot in collabaration with [@LonelyFear](https://github.com/LonelyFear).

-⏩ You can check it out and contribute to it in this repo: https://github.com/FluffyKn1ght/Horizons

 ## Frequently Asked Questions
 **Am I open to collaboration?** - Sometimes yeah, sometimes no. Mostly no, unfortunately.